Jeffrey Garten: Education

-Garten earned his A.B. from Dartmouth College in 1968 and an M.A.
+Garten graduated from Phillips Andover in 1964, later earning his A.B. from Dartmouth College in 1968 and an M.A.
 (1972) and Ph.D.
 (1980) from the Johns Hopkins University's School of Advanced International Studies.
 He also served in the United States Army from 1968 to 1972, during the Vietnam War, holding the rank of Lieutenant in the 82nd Airborne Division and Captain and aide-de camp to the commanding general of the US Special Forces.
 In 1971 he was an advisor to the Royal Thai Army.

 Career

 Garten worked in the Nixon, Ford and Carter administrations in both the White House and at the State Department.
-He then went on to Wall Street, becoming a managing director of Lehman Brothers and the Blackstone Group.
+He then went on to Wall Street, becoming a managing director of Lehman Brothers and, later, the Blackstone Group.
 At Lehman, he specialized in sovereign debt restructuring in Latin America.
 He also lived in Tokyo and directed and expanded the Asian investment banking business for that firm, including overseeing some of the largest international corporate restructurings of the era.
 At Blackstone he worked in the financial advisory and mergers and acquisitions arena.
 Garten founded the Eliot Group, an investments firm, in 1990, and was its first chairman.
 He then taught at Columbia Business School from 1992 to 1993.

-From July 1993 to September 1995, Garten was Undersecretary of Commerce for International Trade in the Clinton administration where he focused his efforts on trade and investment deals in "Big Emerging Markets" such as China, India, Indonesia Brazil, Mexico, and Turkey.
+From July 1993 to September 1995, Garten was Undersecretary of Commerce for International Trade in the Clinton administration where he focused his efforts on trade and investment deals in "Big Emerging Markets" such as China, India, Indonesia, Brazil, Mexico, and Turkey.
 Afterward, from 1996 to 2005, Garten was dean of the Yale School of Management after which he stayed on to teach full-time.
 His courses have included "Leading A Global Company", "Wall Street and Washington", "Managing Global Catastrophes", and "The Future of Global Finance", and he has led study trips for students to China, Singapore, the United Arab Emirates, and the United Kingdom.

 In 2006, Garten and a colleague, David Rothkopf, set up Garten Rothkopf in Washington to provide strategic advice for global companies, international organizations and governments.
 In 2016 the firm was sold to The Slate Group, a subsidiary of Graham Holdings, Inc.

-Garten sits on the board of directors for Credit Suisse Asset Management (which includes a number of mutual funds), and he is a trustee of The International Rescue Committee.
-Previously, he was a director of Aetna, CarMax, Inc., Standard & Poor's ("the Board of Managers"), Calpine Energy Corporation, Alcan Inc., and The Conference Board, and he served on the international advisory boards of Toyota and the Chicago Climate Exchange.
+Garten is on the Board of Advisors of The International Rescue Committee.
+Previously, he was a director of Aetna, CarMax, Inc., Standard & Poor's and several mutual funds belonging to Credit Suisse Asset Management, ("the Board of Managers"), Calpine Energy Corporation, Alcan Inc., and The Conference Board, and he served on the international advisory boards of Toyota and the Chicago Climate Exchange.